rh-aiservices-bu/openshift-ai-resources/README.md

-# OpenShiftAIOverview
+# OpenShift AI Resources
-And overview over OpenShift AI, containing technical content such as release-notes and demos.
+Easy access to technical OpenShift AI resources, such as demos and release-notes.

 ## Demo resources